 Finish: Barr’s Bay Park, Pitts Bay Road, Hamilton

-The Chubb Bermuda Triangle Challenge is offering a NEW Challenge for 2023: a half marathon relay!
-Teams of TWO (2) to FOUR (4) people will run the same course as the PwC Bermuda Half Marathon.
+Back for 2024: the PwC Bermuda Half Marathon Relay!
+Teams of TWO (2) to FOUR (4) people will run the same course as the PwC Bermuda Half Marathon (which includes rum stops courtesy of Goslings!).
 Team members will exchange a baton, which contains the timing chip, at designated “handover zones” between course legs.

 Can you survive the Bermuda Triangle Challenge…with the help of friends?

-Participants in the PwC Bermuda Half Marathon Relay will receive a 2023 Chubb Bermuda Triangle Challenge technical t-shirt (men’s and women’s sizes available), a custom 2023 PwC Bermuda Half Marathon Finisher’s Medal that designates “Relay” on the ribbon, a custom finisher’s certificate, a swag bag, and a virtual race bag.
-In addition, everyone is invited to celebrate their accomplishments at the post-race Finisher’s Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, locally brewed beer courtesy of Bermuda Craft Brewing, and rum cocktails courtesy of Gosling’s.
+Participants in the PwC Bermuda Half Marathon Relay will receive a 2024 Chubb Bermuda Triangle Challenge technical t-shirt (unisex sizes only), a custom 2024 PwC Bermuda Half Marathon Finisher’s Medal that designates “Relay” on the ribbon, and a swag bag.
+In addition, everyone is invited to celebrate their accomplishments at the post-race Finish Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, locally brewed beer courtesy of Bermuda Craft Brewing, and rum cocktails courtesy of Goslings.

 The PwC Bermuda Half Marathon Relay course will follow the same course as the PwC Bermuda Half Marathon and start at the same time.

 Half marathon relay course legs are as follows: